Q: I want my pet to stay at Paw & Order but we've never stayed there before. What do I need to do?

 Q: My dog needs training.
 Can you help?

 A: We can help you with training!
 We offer group classes several times throughout the year as well as Behavioural Assessments and Private Training sessions.
-Contact us directly to determine availability of group classes.
-We keep our class sizes small and intimate so they can be customized by group and as a result we sell out quickly.
-If your schedule, lifestyle or location currently prevent you from attending a group class, we also have an online version of our Manners 101 class available complete with weekly follow up calls/emails from our trainer.
+Contact us directly to determine the availability of group classes.
+We keep our class sizes small and intimate so they can be customized by group and as a result, we sell out quickly.
+If your schedule, lifestyle, or location currently prevents you from attending a group class, we also have an online version of our Manners 101 class available complete with weekly follow-up calls/emails from our trainer.

 Q: What's the difference between a Behavioural Assessment and a Private Training session?